11 of the Best Apps to Sell Clothes Online

 2. Facebook Marketplace

 The social media platform Facebook has been around for a while, but Facebook Marketplace is a much newer concept.
 The Marketplace section of Facebook is easy to use.
-Facebook users can scroll through items near their area, meaning they can usually collect the item rather than you having to factor in shipping costs and your time.
+Facebook users can scroll through items near their area, meaning they can usually collect the item rather than having to factor in shipping costs and time.
 Facebook has over 2 billion daily users, so there is a huge market for selling your items.
-Communication is done through the messenger section of Facebook which most of us are familiar with, making it easier to use than learning a new platform.
+Communication is done through the messenger section of Facebook, which most of us are familiar with, making it easier to use than learning a new platform.

 3. OfferUp